- Business Process Automation Strategy

 Discover over 200 business process automation examples that you can implement to reduce operational costs and improve company performance by downloading the brochure below.

 System integration enables organisations to integrate applications, systems and web services.
-Business process automation software such as BPA Platform provide simple-to-use drag and drop iPaaS tools.
+Business process automation technology such as BPA Platform provide simple-to-use drag and drop iPaaS tools.
 This means that through a ‘codeless’ environment and specialist connector tools or web services such as REST or SOAP, organisations can cut the cost of data integration whilst simultaneously safeguarding the upgrade path of their primary systems and applications.
 Common application, system and web service integrations include:

 - ERP systems e.g. SAP Business One / SAP HANA, Sage 200 / 1000 / X3, Sage 1000, Microsoft Dynamics, SYSPRO, Epicor etc.